moov-io/ach/README.md

 * Additional SEC codes will be added based on library users needs.
 Please open an issue with a valid test file.
 * Review the project issues for more detailed information

-## Usage and examples
+## Usage and tests
 The following is a high level of reading and writing an ach file.
-Examples exist in projects [example](https://github.com/moov-io/ach/tree/master/example) folder with more details.
+Test exist in projects [test](https://github.com/moov-io/ach/tree/master/test) folder with more details.

 ### Read a file